memphis242/biski64/README.md

 The "Expected Failure Point" is the "birthday bound" for a generic generator of a similar size — the point where flaws are statistically expected to appear.

+For the scaled down mixer with 8-bit state variables (24-bits of state total), the guaranteed minimum period is only 2^8, but `biski64` passes PractRand to 2^21 bytes.
+This shows that the core mixer is actively synergizing with the 8-bits of the scaled-down Weyl sequence to create longer periods than the minimum.
+The 16-bit version also outpeforms the minimal period by orders of magnitude.

-Passing over 500 times more data than this theoretical limit demonstrates that the core mixing function of `biski64` is fundamentally sound and highly effective at masking its internal state, a desirable property among PRNGs.
+Passing over 500 times more data than the theoretical "birthday bound" limit and exceeding the minimal period by orders of magnitude demonstrates that the core mixing function of `biski64` is fundamentally sound and highly effective at masking its internal state, a desirable property among PRNGs.

 ```c
 // Non-pipelined 8-bit version used for testing: